 MEA Energy Association applies restrictions on recording the proceedings of any MEA virtual event (including conferences and webinars).
 Restrictions include, but are not limited to, the usage of audio recording, video recording, and photography by participants or observers.
 Your email address will serve as your unique identifier to access the virtual event; technology limits one user to one email address.
 Sharing this information is not permitted.

 The policy of MEA is to provide a meeting environment free from sexual harassment.
 No member or staff employee should be subjected to unsolicited or unwelcome sexual overtures or conduct, either physical or verbal.
 This also means not engaging in conduct of a sexual nature, either physical or verbal, which is unwelcome, intimidating, or hostile.

 Damages caused by an attendee to event space, including hotel rooms, meeting rooms, banquet areas, and other function space, are the responsibility of the individual event attendee, whether the damage is intentional or accidental.
 Under no circumstance is MEA, or its employees, responsible for damages caused by an event attendee.

 Please indicate any ADA or special needs requests while registering online. on your event registration form.
 To request accommodations or ask questions about accessibility after online registration is complete, please contact the program manager listed on the event webpage or call (651) 289-9600.
 MEA will make every reasonable effort to accommodate your needs.
 To guarantee arrangements or alternative options, please notify MEA at least two weeks prior to the event date.

-Registration cancellations received 10 working days prior to the conference are refundable less a $35 service charge.
-Registration cancellations within 10 days of the conference are non-refundable.
+Cancellations received 30 working days prior to the conference are refundable less a $50 service charge.
+Cancellations within 30 days of the conference are non-refundable.
+Group registration packages are non-refundable.
 Substitutions may be made at any time.
-Note: This cancellation policy refers to attendee per person registration fees only.
-Please see Exhibitor Policies for booth cancellation information.